Left - inside Beaséjour. Right - Josephine Duffau Lagarrosse presents a barrel sample of the 2022 vintage - April 2023

 2008 93-94p

-Tasted twice - last time in April 2012.
-Consistent notes.
+I tasted it twice, the last time in April 2012.
+It has consistent notes.
 I liked it a lot!
-Aromatic and deep nose of black cherries and raspberries.
-Sappy, vibrant, long, and complex, with fine acidity, structure, and meaty finish.
+It has a deep, aromatic nose of black cherries and raspberries.
+It is sappy, vibrant, long, and complex, with fine acidity, structure, and a meaty finish.

 2005 93+p